The Master of Science degree in Industrial Engineering includes the following areas of concentration:

 - The student must declare his/her intent to participate before the end of their Junior year by submitting an official application to the department graduate committee for admission into the MSIE portion of the program.
 Exceptions to this rule must be approved by the department faculty.

-- A student wishing to withdraw from the 5-Year Program without the MSIE degree must complete all the requirements for the BSIE program, including the IEN 694 in order to get his/her BSIE degree.
+- A student wishing to withdraw from the 5-Year Program without the MSIE degree must complete all the requirements for the BSIE program, including the ISE 694 Master's Capstone Design Project in order to get his/her BSIE degree.

 - To qualify for the MSIE degree, the student must meet all the pertinent Graduate School requirements, including a minimum of 3.0 GPA.